raghavmanchanda2/raghavmanchanda2/README.md

 - ⚡ Fun fact: ...
 -->

 Greetings!
-I am Raghav Manchanda, a dedicated and self-taught Full Stack Web Developer and a freelance Software Engineer with a global perspective, based in Canada and India.
-My professional journey is driven by a profound passion for software development, where I thrive on conceptualizing ideas and transforming them into reality through elegant interfaces.
-I prioritize the user experience, architectural integrity, and code quality in every project I undertake.
+I am Raghav Manchanda, an accomplished and highly skilled professional with a strong academic background and 4 years of professional experience in French based company Sopra Steria in technologies like Java 8, Rest Api’s, Angular.
+I am currently pursuing master’s in applied computer science at Concordia University, Montreal, Canada.
+I possess advanced knowledge in programming languages like C, C++, Java, JavaScript, Angular and Python.
+My passion for Software Development drives me to seek opportunities where I can utilize my expertise and contribute significant value to organizations.
+I am eager to apply my skills and knowledge in a role that enables me to make a meaningful impact and drive transformative change.

 🚀 Expertise: Full Stack Web Development 🌐 Location: Canada 🍁 and India 🇮🇳

-Any Freelance Work ?
-Do Reach

-Email📧: raghavmanchanda2@gmail.com , manchandar934@gmail.com , r_mancha@live.concordia.ca
-Phone 📞: (+1)-438-680-1353 , (+91)-964-355-6403
-LinkedIn🔗: raghavmanchanda
-Github🐱‍💻 : raghavmanchanda2

 # Some Open Source Projects